v1centebarros/mei-tdw-p1/api/Readme.md

-# OPIN API
+# ODIN API

-OPIN API is a FastAPI-based project that provides file management and authentication services using MinIO for storage and Keycloak for authentication.
+ODIN API is a FastAPI-based project that provides file management and authentication services using MinIO for storage and Keycloak for authentication.

 ## Features